- 2010 Standards

 - Due to rigid nature of this treatment, a "leave-out section" must be formed at each midwest guardrail system or median barrier post.
 See Standard Specifications and Details below.

 - According to FHWA Report No. FHWA/TX-04/0-4162-2, Dynamic Response of Guardrail Systems Encased in Pavement Mow Strips, concrete paving areas under midwest guardrail system which include grout-filled leave-outs at posts are considered to have a high probability of passing NCHRP Report 350.

 - This treatment is not recommended for existing guardrail as it may be cost prohibitive due to grading and excavation required to install the treatment.
 Other treatments (such as Weed Control Mat (Fiber)) are better suited for use under existing guard rail.

-New Standard Plans (NSPs) and Revised Standard Plans (RSPs) for Vegetation Control (Minor Concrete) are available on the web pages linked below.
-Look under Metal Beam midwest guardrail system - Typical Vegetation Control for the New Standard Plans that cover this work.
+New Standard Plans (NSPs) and Revised Standard Plans (RSPs) for Vegetation Control (Minor Concrete) are available.

 - $60 - 100/ yd 2